-Our results suggest that the OM, regardless of the maturity, affects the rate of primary consolidation and the onset of secondary consolidation of compacting sediments.
+Our results suggest that the OM, regardless of the maturity, affects the onset of the liquid/plastic transition of compacting sediments.
 Besides, highly immature peat when compacted in a shale mineral matrix seems to lessen the development of elastic anisotropy, whereas matured peat doesn't.
-Also, organic-rich samples decrease the electrical conductivity anisotropy, and the more mature sample is more conductive than its immature counterpart.
-Finally, the organic matter, in our sample set, lessened both the real and imaginary part of the dielectric permittivity.
+Also organic-rich samples decrease the electrical conductivity anisotropy, and the more mature sample is more conductive than its immature counterpart.
+Finally, OM appears to strongly influence the imaginary dielectric permittivity at low frequencies, effectively reversing it with increasing maturity.